Giskard-AI/giskard-hub/script-docs/hub/quickstart.rst

 .. note::

     Models are conversational agents configured through an API endpoint.
-They can be evaluated and tested within the Hub.
+They can be evaluated against datasets.

 On the Agents page, under the Model tab, click the "New model" button.

 .. image:: /_static/images/hub/setup-model-list.png
    :align: center
    :alt: "List of models"
+   :width: 800

 The interface below displays the model details that need to be filled out.

 .. image:: /_static/images/hub/setup-model-detail.png
    :align: center
    :alt: "Setup the model"
+   :width: 800

 - ``Name``: The name of the agent.
 - ``Description``: Used to refine automatic evaluation and generation for better accuracy in your specific use case.